Elyse Sewell

 Elyse Marie Sewell (born June 10, 1982) is an American fashion model.
 She is best known for her appearance as a contestant in the first cycle of the reality television series America's Next Top Model.

-She was named one of Wired Magazine's 2005's 10 Sexiest Geeks.
+She was named one of Wired magazine's 10 Sexiest Geeks of 2005.

 Early life

 Sewell was born in Albuquerque, New Mexico to a father of British descent and a Mexican mother.
 She obtained a Bachelor of Arts in Spanish and a Bachelor of Science in Biology from the University of New Mexico.
 She also worked as a research assistant in an evolutionary biology lab.

 Career

 America's Next Top Model

 Sewell's start in modeling came with her appearance on the first cycle of America's Next Top Model.
 She was known on the show as the "edgy pre-med student".
 She was the last eliminated, losing to winner Adrianne Curry and first runner-up Shannon Stewart.

 In 2005, one of her "confessional" clips from the show, in which she expressed a profanity-laden rant against the people on the show, earned her 16th place on E!'s Most Outrageous TV Moments.
 She attributes this outburst to the unusual requirement on the show to voice one's private thoughts and to soliloquize in a "confessional booth".

 While on the show, she said that she would be going to medical school if she did not win the competition.